near-ndc/gwg/RFPs/README.md

 1. Discuss the need or the problem with the GWG community.
 2. Evaluate how important it is.
 What are the consequences of not building it?
 3. Draft the scope, requirements, timeline, expected functionality etc...
+4. Clarify selection criteria.
-4. Collect all of it in a new RFP document based on the [template](./TEMPLATE.md)
+5. Collect all of it in a new RFP document based on the [template](./TEMPLATE.md)
-5. Submit the new RFP using GitHub Pull Request.
+6. Submit the new RFP using GitHub Pull Request.
-6. After successful review and merge, the RFP is ready for submissions.
+7. After successful review and merge, the RFP is ready for submissions.

 ## Submitting a bid for RFP